Hi, friends! I’m updating this post from 2014 and posting today! Hope you enjoy!

 Shrimp Recipe Round-Up

-In continuing with the theme of “Enjoy the Taste of Eating Right” for National Nutrition Month (see my cool widget over there to the right?), I thought I’d share some of my favorite ways to Enjoy the Taste of Eating Right with shrimp!
+In continuing with the theme of “Going Further With Food” for National Nutrition Month, I thought I’d share some of my favorite ways to Go Further with shrimp!

 This meal uses just three ingredients and comes together in 15 minutes or less.